A paperfolding paradise

 The website of writer and paperfolding designer David Mitchell

 paperfolding design work is based around four

 straightforward aspirational principles which are briefly

 explained below.
-All four of these aims are not always
+All five of these aims are not always

 realised in every design.
 Sometimes the nature of the

 design requires the abandonment of one, or more, of these

 aims, and in those circumstances I am happy to use

 Sufficiency: The aim of sufficiency is that designs should be created just by folding paper.
 Folding the paper is enough.
 Nothing else is necessary.
 Indeed, adding anything else to the mix takes away the essence of what paperfolding is about.
 So, for instance, I try to avoid using materials other than paper, like, for instance, paper backcoated with metal foil, because they fold, and hold their folded shape, in a different way than paper does.
 I also try to avoid using techniques other than folding.
 In particular I try to avoid cuts, or any kind of adhesive or decoration (whether added to the paper before or after it is folded).
 This doesn't mean I never use cuts, adhesive or decoration.
 Sufficiency is an ethic not a rule.
 I sometimes use these techniques, or paper backcoated with metal foil, where the nature of the design requires this, but I am always conscious that the design would be a better design if I didn't need to use them.